What Is DBT Therapy?

 Psychotherapy and the NHS

 Psychotherapy through the NHS is free, making it a helpful option for many UK residents.
 You can request a referral from your general practitioner if you’d like to pursue DBT through the NHS.
-You can also find a therapist through the NHS talking therapy service.
+You can also find a provider through the NHS talking therapy service.

 DBT therapy online